How to Detect if Your Personal Information Has Been Stolen

 Your personal information is like gold in the digital age.
 Advertisers, hackers, and even governments want a piece of it.
 Why?
 Because knowledge is power.
 By knowing more about you, these entities can influence your decisions, sell you products, or even steal from you.

-There are many free services out there that have the sole purpose of gathering your information.
+Many free services exist solely to gather information.
 Remember, if you’re not paying for the product, you are the product.

 Educate Yourself: Common Schemes and Tactics